 Another such person was a sergeant who had a paragliding accident when I was doing military duties.
-And during my days of working ski seasons in Australia, I even met Janine Sheperd a few time.
+And during my days of working ski seasons in Australia, I even met the inspirational Janine Sheperd a few time.

 The will and determination of these people is simply inspiring, and when I feel like whining, I think about them.
 It’s like a kick back into reality…

 We have had reports of people swinging our Pahlavandle and avoiding shoulder surgery, or reporting reduction in neck pain.
 We are not therapists, but movement can sometimes be therapy, and heal us.